 How is it used?
 The curry comb typically has a handle on its reverse that the rider’s hand can slip into in order to perform the circular motion needed to dislodge debris.
 It can also be used in quick, short motions following the direction of the hairs.

 What is it?
-A body brush is a soft-bristled horse grooming brush used to remove particles and grease from the coat, as well as to provide a soothing sensation to the horse.
-These brushes are made with either natural fibres, like horsehair, goat hair, or boar bristles, or from soft, synthetic fibres.
+A soft brush is a soft-bristled horse grooming brush used to remove particles and grease from the coat, as well as to provide a soothing sensation to the horse.
+These brushes are made with either natural fibers, like horsehair, goat hair, or boar bristles, or from soft, synthetic fibers.
 There are also versions that are smaller and designed for use on the face.

 What is it?
 Metal curry combs are similar in design to plastic curry combs but are made with metal for a tougher finish.
 They still have rows of serrated teeth and a handle.